Progress toward your career goals with our co-operative education model - 2022/2023

-The Community Integration through Cooperative Education (CICE) program is designed for adults with developmental disabilities, acquired brain injuries, intellectual disabilities and other related learning challenges.
+The Community Integration through Cooperative Education (CICE) program is designed for adults with developmental disabilities, acquired brain injuries, intellectual disabilities and other significant learning challenges.
 If you've received an Ontario Secondary School Certificate of Completion or an Ontario Secondary School Diploma that includes courses in the Locally Developed curriculum, this program will give you the chance to attend college and progress toward your career goals.

 Success will be a team effort.
-Learning Facilitators and an Employment Liaison will provide in-class assistance, weekly tutoring, and job coaching designed specifically for your learning strengths.
+Learning Facilitators and an Employment Liaison will provide in-class assistance, weekly tutoring, and placement development designed specifically for your learning strengths.
 Your courses will be personalized to meet your needs by modifying content, assignments and tests to focus on your strengths.
 You'll even have the technology you need to make learning accessible and engaging.

-Once you select the career path you're interested in, you'll take eight courses in that program (Early Childhood Education, Photography, Culinary, Recreation and Leisure or Office Administration), six core CICE Seminar courses, three electives and complete three field placements throughout the two-year program.
+Once you select the career path you're interested in, you'll take 11 courses in that program (Early Childhood Education, Photography, Culinary, Recreation and Leisure or Office Administration), six core CICE Seminar courses and complete three field placements throughout the two-year program.
 When you graduate, you'll receive an Ontario College Certificate in CICE and will have the hands-on experience required to pursue your desired career path.